Muhammad4hmed/Harry-Potter-Invisible-Cloak/README.md

 I have added necessary comments in the code. still something confuses you? feel free to contact. the only dependency is OpenCV.

-Please note: remove the video path and change it to integer 1. to capture using webcam line 21 will be:
+Please note: remove the video path and change it to integer 1. to capture using webcam (Just after launching stay away from camera for atleast 5-6 seconds and then come infront of it and test) line 21 will be:
 ```
 cam = cv2.VideoCapture(1)